Register a death

 We recommend that no funeral date is set until an appointment has been made with us.

-If the doctor has referred the death to the Coroner, we are unable to register the death until the Coroner has issued the relevant paperwork.
-Please wait until a Coroner's Officer contacts you before booking an appointment.
+If the doctor has referred the death to the coroner, we are unable to register the death until the coroner has issued the relevant paperwork.
+Please wait until a coroner's officer contacts you to discuss the death.
+They will then contact us with your details so that we can call you to book an appointment if this is needed.

 Who can register the death